WwDinhwW/FCJ-report-HUGO-SE192671/content/en/3-blogs/_index.en.md

 type: "page"
 ---

-This section will list and introduce the blogs that I have translated.
+**This component will list and introduce the blogs that I have translated.**

 ### Blog 1 - Implementing DevSecOps Ecosystem for Amazon Connect at NatWest.